A Discrete Proof of The General Jordan-Schoenflies Theorem: Appendix: Basic Concepts of Discrete Manifolds

-To prove the Jordan curve theorem, we need to describe what the disconnected components are by separation from a simple curve $C$.
-It means that any path from one component to another must include at least a point in $C$.
+To prove the Jordan curve theorem, we need to describe what the disconnected components are by distinguishing them from a simple curve $C$.
+It means that any path from one component to another must include at least one point in $C$.
 It also means that this linking path must cross-over the curve $C$.
 In this subsection, we want to define this idea.

-Because a surface-cell $A$ is a closed path, we can define two orientations (normals ) to $A$: clockwise and counter-clockwise.
+Because a surface-cell $A$ is a closed path, we can define two orientations (normals) to $A$: clockwise and counter-clockwise.
 Usually the orientation of a 2-cell is not a critical issue.
-However, for the proof of the Jordan curve theorem it is necessary.
+However, it is necessary for the proof of the Jordan curve theorem.

-In other words, a pseudo-curve which is a set of points has no ``direction,'' but as a path has its own ``travel direction'' from $p_0$ to $p_n$.
-For two paths $C$ and $C'$, which are gradually varied, if a 2-cell $A$ is in $G(C\cup C')$, the orientation of $A$ with respect to $C$ is determined by the first pair of points $(p,q) \in C \cap A$ and $C= \dots p q \dots $ .
+In other words, a pseudo-curve, which is a set of points with no ``direction,'' as a path has its own ``travel direction'' from $p_0$ to $p_n$.
+For two paths $C$ and $C'$, which are gradually varied, if a 2-cell $A$ is in $G(C\cup C')$, the orientation of $A$ with respect to $C$ is determined by the first pair of points $(p,q) \in C \cap A$ and $C= \dots p q \dots $.
 Moreover, if a 1-cell of $A$ is in $C$, then the orientation of $A$ is fixed with respect to $C$.